sandialabs/pvOps/docs/index.rst

 .. _index:

 ******************************************************
-pvOps: a python package for PV operators & researchers
+pvops: a python package for PV operators & researchers
 ******************************************************

 .. toctree::